• Skip to main content

 Causes

 The cause of myofascial pain syndrome is not clear.
-Prior injury, poor sleep patterns, stressful life situations, and depression are common underlying conditions that have been suggested to play a role in activation and perpetuation of myofascial pain syndrome.
+Prior injury, poor sleep patterns, stressful life situations, and depression are common underlying conditions that have been suggested to play a role in the activation and perpetuation of myofascial pain syndrome.

 Trauma, herniated discs, muscle overload and injury, prolonged immobilization, prior surgery, hormonal disturbances etc have been suggested as possible causes.